Skip to main content

 Is this the same as 2FA?

-Yes, there are a few other names for this - two-factor authentication (2FA) or multi-factor authentication (MFA) are common ones.
+Yes, there are a few other names for this.
+Two-factor authentication (2FA) or multi-factor authentication (MFA) are common ones.

 Did this answer your question?